ned14/tnfox/src/nedmalloc/Readme.txt

 Thanks to Dmitry Chichkov for reporting this.
 Futher thanks to Aleksey Sanin.
  * Fixed realloc(0, <size>) segfaulting.
 Thanks to Dmitry Chichkov for reporting this.
+ * Made config defines #ifndef so they can be overriden by the build system.
+Thanks to Aleksey Sanin for suggesting this.

 v1.03 10th July 2006:
  * Fixed memory corruption bug in threadcache code which only appeared with >4